-We consent to the incorporation by reference in the Registration Statements (Form S-8 Nos.
-333-125110, and 333-196347) of Zumiez Inc. of our reports dated March 14, 2022, relating to the consolidated financial statements of Zumiez Inc. and the effectiveness of internal control over financial reporting of Zumiez Inc. appearing in this Annual Report (Form 10-K) for the year ended January 29, 2022.
+We consent to the incorporation by reference in this Registration Statements on Form S-8 (Nos.
+333-125110 and 333- 196347) of Zumiez Inc. (the "Company) of our report dated March 20, 2023, relating to the consolidated financial statements of the Company and the effectiveness of internal control over financial reporting of the Company, appearing in the Annual Report on Form 10-K of the Company for the year ended January 28, 2023.